Jore (film)

-Jore is a 2004 Indian Tamil-language action film directed by Selva, starring Sathyaraj along with his son Sibiraj.
+Jore is a 2004 Indian Tamil-language action film directed by Selvaa, starring Sathyaraj along with his son Sibiraj.
 It was released on 11 June 2004.

 Plot

 Sabapathy (Sathyaraj) is a widower who owns a cinema theater and a school.
 He treats his son Sakthi (Sibiraj) like his friend.
 In college, he falls for Shalini (Gajala), the daughter of a corrupt politician named Lingam (Kota Srinivasa Rao).
 Afterwards, Lingam's son Vijay (Ramana) clashes against Sakthi at the college election.
 Despite having support from his father, Vijay loses the election.
 Lingam then enters into the conflict.
 In the end, Sakthi kills both Lingam and Vijay.

 Production

 After his debut film Student Number 1, Sibiraj signs his second film with the same production banner, Sena Films.
 And this time sharing frames with him is father Satyaraj, the duo carrying their real-life roles into reel-life and playing father and son.
 While Gajala plays the romantic interest of Sibiraj, Bhanupriya plays Satyaraj's wife in the film.
 The film was launched on 18 August 2003 at Prasad Studios.

 The cast also includes Telugu villain Kota Srinivasa Rao (of 'Saamy' fame) and Vadivelu among others.
 Shooting commenced at Pollachi on 25 December, with a schedule of about 30 days at locations in Udumalaipettai and Marayur.
 The songs are to be shot abroad.